-- If they will be useful to you, you are welcome to just use the slides.
-If you do, I’d appreciate 1) accreditation, 2) you let me know that you’re going to do so, 3) whilst letting me know, let me know if you have any feedback, changed anything, and how your audience responded!
+If they will be useful to you, you are welcome to just use the slides.
+If you do use the slides, I’d appreciate: 1) accreditation, 2) you let me know that you’re going to do so, 3) whilst letting me know, let me know if you have any feedback, whether you changed anything, and how your audience responded!

 - Get a fancy renaissance favicon like me!
 AI Gahaku official website